-The Vice Chancellors and Chancellor (in consultation with HR and the Budget Office) are responsible for managing position control and ensuring the consistent application of policies surrounding titling, compensation, FTE and other related pay and benefit programs or actions.
+The Cabinet members (in consultation with HR and the Budget Office) are responsible for managing position control and ensuring the consistent application of policies surrounding titling, compensation, FTE and other related pay and benefit programs or actions.

 All position and compensation decisions are subject to final approval by the Chancellor.